Reference: https://jupyterbook.org/interactive/hiding.html

 (541, 8)

-In summary, based on our cleaning and quality checks, we removed three anomalous observations from the data frame.
-Now, we’re nearly ready to begin our exploratory analysis.
-Before we proceed, we’ll set aside some of our data as a test set.
+In summary, based on our cleaning and quality checks, we removed three anomalous observations from the dataframe.
+Now we’re nearly ready to begin our exploratory analysis.
+Before we proceed, we set aside some of our data as a test set.

-We talked about why it’s important to separate out a test set from the training set in Chapter 15.
-When our goal is to create a model, we consider it best practice to separate out a test set early in the analysis, before we explore the data in detail.
-When we explore a dataset, we implicitly make decisions about what kinds of models to fit and what variables to use in the model.
-It’s important that our test set isn’t involved in these decisions so that it simulates completely new data to evaluate our model.
+We talked about why it’s important to separate out a test set from the train set in Chapter 16.
+A best practice is to separate out a test set early in the analysis, before we explore the data in detail, because in EDA, we begin to make decisions about what kinds of models to fit and what variables to use in the model.
+It’s important that our test set isn’t involved in these decisions so that it imitates how our model would perform with entirely new data.

-We’ll divide our data into an 80/20 split, where we use 80% of the data to explore and build a model.
-Then, we evaluate the model with the 20% that has been set aside.
+We divide our data into an 80/20 split, where we use 80% of the data to explore and build a model.
+Then we evaluate the model with the 20% that has been set aside.
+We use a simple random sample to split the dataframe into the test and train sets.
+To begin, we randomly shuffle the indices of the dataframe:

 np.random.seed(42)